good-loop/egbot/README.md

 Data should then be kept in the `data\raw` folder.

-In G-Drive: "EgBot Data":
+In G-Drive: "EgBot Data" (which has manually labeled data): https://drive.google.com/drive/u/0/folders/1K6US9Zy3WCJN0HKlCOejoT6cTnwBAlz-
-https://drive.google.com/drive/u/0/folders/1K6US9Zy3WCJN0HKlCOejoT6cTnwBAlz-

-We also have a Zenodo folder
+We also have a Zenodo folder (which has the latest MathStackExchange dataset) https://zenodo.org/communities/egbot?page=1&size=20
-https://zenodo.org/communities/egbot?page=1&size=20
-But this is not as complete